The Lighthouse Program

 - The Lighthouse Program works collaboratively with community-based health and mental health services and others to ensure each individual’s needs are addressed.

-- Each client has a minimum of 1-1 staffing, who accompanies the client throughout his or her day-to-day activities, including school.
+- The program has a higher ratio of staff to youth, in order to support the clients throughout their day-to-day activities, including school.
 If the client requires hospitalization, then his or her staff team accompanies him or her to maintain continuity of care.

 - While prioritizing individual, employee, and community safety, Lighthouse supports and maintains positive behavioural change through the implementation of promising practices.